heroiclabs/nakama-docs/docs/storage-access-controls.md

 end
 ```

-Owner of a record is automatically set to the currently logged in user when writing new records from the client.
-However, the owner of a record is set to System when writing records from the script runtime.
+A user who writes a storage record from a client will be set as the owner by default while from the code runtime the owner is implied to be the system unless explicitly set.

 ## Record Permissions

 A record has permissions which are enforced for the owner of that record when writing or updating the record:

-- `ReadPermission` can have `Public Read` (2), `Owner Read` (1), `No Read` (0).
+- __ReadPermission__ can have "Public Read" (2), "Owner Read" (1), or "No Read" (0).
-- `WritePermission` is simpler with just `Owner Write` (1), and `No Write` (0).
+- __WritePermission__ can have "Owner Write" (1), or "No Write" (0).

-These permissions are ignored when interacting with the storage engine via the script runtime as the server is authoritative and can always read/write records.
-This means that `No Read`/`No Write` actually means that no client can read/write the record.
+These permissions are ignored when interacting with the storage engine via the code runtime as the server is authoritative and can always read/write records.
+This means that "No Read"/"No Write" means that no client can read/write the record.

-Records with permission `Owner Read` and `Owner Write` dictate that they are readable/writable by the owner of the record.
-No other clients can access or update this record.
+Records with permission "Owner Read" and "Owner Write" may only be accessed or modified by the user who owns it.
+No other client may access the record.

-Finally `Public Read` means that any user can read that record.
-A great fit for using this permission is for scenarios where you have users with their own "Army" record and they want to battle each other.
-So each user will need to know the army setup of the opponent so that it can be rendered on each others' clients.
+"Public Read" means that any user can read that record.
+This is very useful for gameplay where users need to share their game state or parts of it with other users.
+For example you might have users with their own "Army" record who want to battle each other.
+Each user can write their own record with public read and it can be fetched by the other user so that it can be rendered on each others' devices.

-When storing/updating records from the client, the default permission of a record is set to `Owner Read` and `Owner Write`.
-However, when storing/updating records from the script runtime, the default permission of a record is set to `No Read` and `No Write`.
+When modifying records from the client, the default permission of a record is set to "Owner Read" and "Owner Write".
+When modifying records from the code runtime, the default permission of a record is set to "No Read" and "No Write".

 !!! note "Listing records"
-    When listing records, you'll only get back records with appropriate permissions.
+    When listing records you'll only get back records with appropriate permissions.

 ```csharp fct_label="Unity"
 string armySetup = "{\"soldiers\": 50}";